eth-sri/ELINA/README.md

-# Octagon
+# OptOctagons
-An Optimized Library for the Octagon Abstract Domain
+An Optimized Library for static analysis with the Octagon Abstract Domain

 #Requirements:
   Make sure you have latest version of APRON library installed.
 The APRON library can be downloaded from